LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 + How to scrape almost all websites
 + How to scrape protected, live or Javascript genereted content
-+ How to simulate clicks, scroll-downs, enter texts in text box and so on
++ How to simulate clicks, scroll-downs, login, enter texts and etc.
 + How to automate web-scrapping process
 + How to clean, transform and store web-scrapping results
++ Other basics of web-scrapping

 ### This tutorial does not cover: